yenbuilds/my-operating-principles/yenbuilds-strategic-useless-retrospectives.md

 ---

 ### 2. Energy Gradient Mismatch

-The “correct” action required more effort than the wrong one.
+The “correct” action requires more effort than the incorrect one.

 Examples:
-- Safe path slower than risky path
+- The safe path is slower than the risky path
-- Documented path harder than tribal knowledge
+- The documented path is harder than tribal knowledge
-- Fixing debt required political or emotional cost
+- Fixing technical debt carries political or emotional cost

 Humans follow the **path of least resistance**, not ideals.

+**Concrete Example: Bureaucratic Change Control**

+A formal change control process is introduced to “prevent errors.”

+In practice:
+- Submitting a change requires multiple forms, meetings, and approvals
+- The process is slow, emotionally draining, and reputation-risking
+- Reviews focus on compliance (boxes checked, approvals present), not substance
+- Real failure modes are rarely surfaced or meaningfully challenged

+As a result:
+- Engineers batch changes to avoid repeated overhead
+- Small fixes are delayed or bundled into larger changes
+- Changes are described strategically to avoid scrutiny
+- Workarounds become normalised

+The system unintentionally rewards:
+- Fewer but larger changes
+- Reduced transparency
+- Risk concentration
+- Ritual compliance over correctness

+The “correct” behaviour (small, frequent, well-scoped changes) is made expensive.
+The “incorrect” behaviour (bundling, hiding, rushing) is made efficient.

+People do not bypass change control because they are careless.
+They bypass it because the energy gradient is misaligned.

+This is not a failure of discipline.
+It is a failure of design.

 ---